ballerina-platform/module-ballerina-grpc/docs/proposals/compression.md

 Add gRPC compression support for Ballerina gRPC client and server.
 Currently, Ballerina client to server compression works without an issue.
 Here, we are going to improve the server-side support for gRPC compression by implementing the compression mechanism and improving the compressor selection logic.

 ## Goals
-To support message compression between gRPC client and server communication.
+To support message-level compression between gRPC client and server communication.

 ## Non-Goals
-Support message compression for each gRPC channel.
+Support gRPC channel-level compression.

 ## Motivation
 - To reduce the bandwidth consumed by the communication between gRPC server and client using message compressing.